Elements of Lens¶

 column |

-Add a reference to the column defined in the table’s SQL | You can define custom SQL in a table’s dimension but as a best practice, we recommend defining it in a table’s SQL. | |
+References the column defined in the table’s SQL.
+While custom SQL can be defined in a table’s dimension, best practice suggests that it should be defined in the table’s SQL. | ||

 public |